-24.4 The Academic Misconduct procedures
+AM2.
+The Academic Misconduct procedures

 These procedures should be followed for students on all programmes.

-They are illustrated in a flow chart in Appendix 1.
+They are illustrated in a flow charts in Appendices 1 and 2.

-24.4.1 Initiating procedures
+AM2.1 Initiating procedures

-Initiating the procedures in respect of plagiarism
+AM2.1.1 Initiating the procedures in respect of plagiarism

-Where the examiner(s) believes that the assessed work contains evidence of plagiarism (i.e. the insufficient acknowledgement of sources) the examiner(s) must come to a decision about the extent of the misconduct:
+Where the examiner(s) believe that the assessed work contains evidence of plagiarism (i.e. the insufficient acknowledgement of sources) the examiner(s) must come to a decision about the extent of the misconduct:

-a) Where there is the occasional referencing error (i.e. where the same minor error is not frequently repeated or a pattern of mistakes cannot be seen), the marker notes this in the feedback and is specific about the error and can reduce the mark or not using academic judgement or departmental policy/grade descriptors.
-Work matching this description need not be referred to the Standing Academic Misconduct Panel.

-- b) Where there is evidence of more widespread or systematic misunderstanding, or of badly executed paraphrasing or acknowledgement of sources, or of another misconduct offence then the examiner(s) should bring this to the attention of the module co-ordinator together with evidence of the errors/misrepresentation that is causing concern.
+- a) Where there is the occasional referencing error (i.e. where the same minor error is not frequently repeated or a pattern of mistakes cannot be seen), the marker notes this in the feedback and is specific about the error and can reduce the mark or not using academic judgement or departmental policy/grade descriptors.
+Work matching this description need not be referred to the Standing Academic Misconduct Panel. - b) Where there is evidence of more widespread or systematic misunderstanding, or of badly executed paraphrasing or acknowledgement of sources, or of another misconduct offence then the examiner(s) should bring this to the attention of the module co-ordinator together with evidence of the errors/misrepresentation that is causing concern.
 The module co-ordinator will then send details of the case(s) to academic-misconduct@york.ac.uk. - c) The information provided must include the student's name, number, and programme of study, and the student's previous record in relation to academic misconduct. - d) The examiner must provide a statement indicating the reasons for their suspicion, and evidence of the suspicious nature of the assessment (potentially including a Turnitin report, or annotated copy of the script).
-This statement should indicate specific pages, paragraphs or phrases which are raising concern, rather than simply being an indication of duplicated text, and should include enough detail to allow the panel to investigate without subject specific knowledge. - e) A member of the exams team, acting on behalf of the Standing Committee on Assessment, will nominate a StAMP member from the reporting department/unit to act as Chair on the case and provide the names of two other StAMP members who will be assigned to the case(s), together with an SCA contact.
-The StAMP investigatory panel will normally be assigned within 5 working days of the initial report.
+This statement should indicate specific pages, paragraphs or phrases which are raising concern, rather than simply being an indication of duplicated text, and should include enough detail to allow the panel to investigate without subject specific knowledge.

+- e) A member of the exams team, acting on behalf of the Standing Committee on Assessment, will nominate a StAMP member from the reporting department/unit to act as Chair on the case and provide the names of two other StAMP members who will be assigned to the case(s), together with an SCA contact.
+The StAMP Investigatory Panel will normally be assigned within 5 working days of the initial report. - f) In cases of suspected commissioning, the StAMP Investigatory Panel should consider the evidence provided in the statement of suspicion of commissioning and the previous assignments submitted by the student for a comparison.
+The panel has further powers to request a compulsory interview with the student and to receive preparatory documents for the paper - for example, notes and drafts of the assignments where available.
+Lack of preparatory work may be considered evidence of commissioning.